sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 This can be scaled to a specific variance $\sigma^2/2$ by dividing $t$ by $\sigma^2$.
 Effectively, this gives us a way of turning scalar distances into variance-parameterized error metrics.
 For these reasons, we enter a total accuracy score for each error metric that we collect, as well as for each of many variances.
-We then use all of these metricscass to compute the Pareto frontier.
+We then use all of these metrics to compute the Pareto frontier.

 These error metrics are more finicky than they might appear for real programs.
 Consider a Sobel image filter for edge detection.